tes3mp-scripts/SupportTickets/Readme.md

 * `/tickets <playerName>` only available to admins, shows them list of all tickets made by player with name `<playerName>`.

 All ticket lists are sorted in descending order, so newest tickets appear first.
 You can simply go to the last page if you wish to see the earliest tickets first.

+Custom admin actions
+====
+Add new buttons to the admin ticket menu by using the `registerAdminAction(buttonLabel, callback)` function.
+You can find an example in `teleportActions.lua`.